Jaden-Snow/Jaden-Snow/README.md

  Experienced in designing and executing automated end-to-end tests using Cypress.

- foundation in JavaScript, HTML, and CSS for front-end validation and test script development.
+ Foundation in JavaScript, HTML, and CSS for front-end validation and test script development.

  Skilled at identifying defects, writing detailed bug reports, and collaborating with dev teams to improve release quality.